BrynM/bpmv/README.txt

 * @return {string} Returns the trimmed string
 */
 bpmv.rtrim ( bush, chars )

 /**
+* Perform right padding
+* (A wrapper for bpmv.pad() with the lilSpoon flag set to true.)
+* @param {string} nightCap The string you'd like to pad
+* @param {number} yourPlace The total character length you want the result to be
+* @param {string} mine The character you wish to pad with.
+The default is to use a " ".
+* Note that mine is added for each lacking character in the original.
+Thus, an example call
+* of bpmv.pad( 'a', 3, 'foo' ) would result in the string "foofooa".
+* @param {boolean} somethingMoreComfy If true, when the length if the original string is longer
+* than the desired padding length, it will be truncated to the padding length.
+When false,
+* if the original is longer than the padding length, it will be returned unaltered.
+* Defaults to true.
+* @return {string} Will return the padded (or optionally truncated) version of the input string.
+* If the the input is not usable or the length desired is invalid, undefined is returned.
+*/
+bpmv.rpad( nightCap, yourPlace, mine, somethingMoreComfy )

+/**
 * Search for a key name in an object or an Array.
 * @param {mixed} q The key you'd like to find.